Leon Hall: 2008

 Hall entered training camp as a starting cornerback after Deltha O'Neal was granted his release and defensive coordinator Chuck Bresnahan was fired after the defense finished 28th in total yards.
 Head coach Marvin Lewis officially named Hall and Johnathan Joseph the starting duo to begin the regular season.

 On December 21, 2008, Hall recorded two solo tackles, three pass deflections, and made three interceptions during a 14–0 victory at the Cleveland Browns in Week 16.
 He intercepted three passes by quarterback Ken Dorsey that were originally intended for wide receiver and former Michigan teammate Braylon Edwards.
 Hall returned the second interception for a 51-yard touchdown in the second quarter, marking his first career pick six.
 The following week, he tied a season-high eight solo tackles and a pass deflection during a 16–6 victory against the Kansas City Chiefs in Week 17.
 His three interceptions tied a franchise record for most interceptions in a single game.
 Hall completed the 2007 season with a career-high 75 combined tackles (61 solo), a career-high 24 pass break-ups, three interceptions, and a touchdown in 16 games and 16 starts.

 2009

 Defensive coordinator Mike Zimmer retained Hall and Joseph as the starting cornerbacks to begin 2009.
+He was involved in a memorable play in the Bengals week 1 game against the Denver Broncos.
+With the Bengals leading 7-6 late in the 4th quarter, the Broncos were attempting to get into field goal range.
+On 2nd down, Broncos quarterback Kyle Orton threw a pass to the outside with Hall in coverage.
+Hall tipped the pass into the air.
+However, the ball was tipped in-bounds instead of out of bounds.
+As a result, Brandon Stokely made the catch off the ricochet and ran it 87 yards for a go-ahead and game-winning touchdown, giving Denver a 12-7 win.
+This play is the longest game winning touchdown with under a minute to play in NFL history.
 In Week 6, Hall collected a season-high 12 combined tackles (ten solo) and deflected a pass during a 28–17 loss to the Houston Texans.
 The following week, he made seven combined tackles, a season-high four pass deflections, and intercepted two passes by quarterback Jay Cutler during a 45–10 win against the Chicago Bears in Week 7.
 Hall finished the 2009 season with 71 combined tackles (58 solo), 24 pass break-ups, two forced fumbles, and a career-high six interceptions.